IMS-TEAM-1/application/README.md

 **entities** and **remote**

-entities are dataclasses which is only used locally
+entities are dataclasses which is only used local

 remote are dataclasses which mimics json objects from the API.